tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/call-deflect.md

 ### Identity Stitching Considerations

 * Time-series data to be unioned must have the same id namespace on every record.
-To connect call center data to anonymized device data, the digital ID must be tied to the calling ID.
+To connect call center data to anonymous device data, the digital ID must be tied to the calling ID.
 This tying can occur through several possible mechanisms:
     1. The dial number being a unique dial number for that visitor for that time, along with a lookup table to track the relationship.
     1. Require the user to authenticate before requesting support and tie this authentication to an identifier determined by the call agent - phone number or email as example.
     1. Use an onboarding partner to help type online device identifiers with known identifiers tied to the support request.